-Shifting into REVERSE (R) while your vehicle is moving forward could damage your transmission.
+Notice: Shifting to REVERSE (R) while your vehicle is moving forward could damage your transmission.
 Shift to REVERSE (R) only after your vehicle is stopped.

-To rock your vehicle back and forth to get out of snow, ice or sand without damaging your transmission, see "Stuck: In Sand, Mud, Ice or Snow" in the Index.
+To rock your vehicle back and forth to get out of snow, ice or sand without damaging your transmission, see If You Are Stuck: In Sand, Mud, Ice or Snow on page 4-28.

 NEUTRAL (N): In this position, your engine doesn't connect with the wheels.
 To restart when you're already moving, use NEUTRAL (N) only.
 Also, use NEUTRAL (N) when your vehicle is being towed.

-Shifting out of PARK (P) or NEUTRAL (N) while your engine is "racing" (running at high speed) is dangerous.
+Shifting into a drive gear while your engine is "racing" (running at high speed) is dangerous.
 Unless your foot is firmly on the brake pedal, your vehicle could move very rapidly.
 You could lose control and hit people or objects.
-Don't shift out of PARK (P) or NEUTRAL (N) while your engine is racing.
+Don't shift into a drive gear while your engine is racing.

-Damage to your transmission caused by shifting out of PARK (P) or NEUTRAL (N) with the engine racing isn't covered by your warranty.
+Notice: Damage to your transmission caused by shifting out of PARK (P) or NEUTRAL (N) with the engine racing isn't covered by your warranty.

 DRIVE (D): This position is for normal driving.
 If you need more power for passing, and you're: